 Destination Palo Alto

-Earlier this year my daughter graduated from GMU and was in the process of choosing graduate schools and programs.
-Her quest led to an acceptance letter from Stanford University - she took it - no brainer… As soon as she did she started doing some research and decided that she wanted to have her car and bike along for the trip.
-Shipping the bike would be easy, the car?
-Not so much.
+Earlier this year my daughter Ari graduated from George Mason University and was in the process of choosing graduate schools and programs.
+Her quest led to an acceptance letter from Stanford University - she took it no brainer...
+As soon as she did, she started doing some research and decided that she wanted to have her car and bike for new adventures in California.

 Text & photos: Martin Fernandez